wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

 The results are filtered by the API ID specified here.
-This is an optional parameter.

 </td>
 </tr>